-Listing quality is the unsung hero of ecommerce.
+Listing quality should be your topmost priority as a multichannel seller.
 With more than a billion products listed for sales across marketplaces like Amazon, Walmart and eBay today—the power of a thoughtfully constructed listing is undeniable.

-Put another way, a listing serves as the packaging for your product.
+Product listings serve as the packaging for your product.
 It sets the stage for what a buyer comes to expect out of your brand and has the power to influence a purchase.
 Moreover, when you compromise the quality of your listings, you compromise the quality of the entire customer experience, setting off a flywheel effect that can either help or hurt your business.
+Just because you've listed the required attributes in your listing, doesn't mean it's a quality listing however...

 In this blog, we’ll demonstrate the role of a product listing through the concept of the Listing Quality Flywheel.
 We’ll dissect the various components of the flywheel and cover steps for ensuring that your brand is set up to reap the benefits of high-quality listings.